executors/executors/explanatory.md

     solve(std::execution::seq, A, x, b);

-Later, the client may notice that `solve` is important to the overall performance of their application and that parallelization would be worthwhile, so they substitute `par` for `seq`:
+Later, the client may introduce parallelism as an optimization:

     solve(std::execution::par, A, x, b);